Available in VPC

 allowVolumeExpansion: true

-volumeBindingMode: Configure the point of action for volume binding and dynamic provisioning.
-The default value is "Immediate".
+volumeBindingMode: Configures when volume binding and dynamic provisioning are performed.
+The default value is "Immediate."

 | Mode | Description |